itsanushain/cyber-learning-log/http-reference.md

 Three pieces: the METHOD (what I want to do), the PATH + query string (what resource, and any parameters), and the HTTP VERSION.
 This one line tells the server everything about intent before it even reads a single header.
 2. Headers

->Host — tells the server which website you want, since one server can host many.
+..Host — tells the server which website you want, since one server can host many.

->User-Agent — says what browser/device you're using (but it's easy to lie about).
+..User-Agent — says what browser/device you're using (but it's easy to lie about).

->Cookie — sends your saved session ID back so the server remembers you're logged in.
+..Cookie — sends your saved session ID back so the server remembers you're logged in.

->Content-Type — tells the server what format the data you're sending is in (JSON, form data, etc.).
+..Content-Type — tells the server what format the data you're sending is in (JSON, form data, etc.).

->Content-Length — tells the server how many bytes of data to expect in the body.
+..Content-Length — tells the server how many bytes of data to expect in the body.

->Authorization — carries your login credentials or access token.
+..Authorization — carries your login credentials or access token.

->X-Forwarded-For — shows the original visitor's IP address when a proxy is in the middle.
+..X-Forwarded-For — shows the original visitor's IP address when a proxy is in the middle.

 3. Body

 The body is where the actual "stuff" you're sending lives — like the text you typed in a form, a JSON object, or a file you're uploading.
 Not every request has one.
 A simple GET (just asking for a page) usually doesn't need a body — but POST, PUT, and PATCH (things that send data to the server) usually do.